Southwest Companion Pass Trick

 The current fine print allows for customers to receive the signup bonuses from Southwest credit cards every 24 months.
 So if you want to do this, be sure to check your statements to see when you received the sign up bonus and confirm that 24 months have passed.

 You also need to make sure that your credit card has been closed.
-It does not matter how long the card has been closed, just that it is not currently active when you apply.
+If you are interested in earning the bonus again on a particular card, just be sure to close it about 2 weeks before you apply.

 Does a Southwest Companion have to be the same person every time?